pepaaran/get_Vcmax_data/README.md

 via the [TRY database](https://www.try-db.org/de/Datasets.php).

-The [ingestr](https://github.com/geco-bern/ingestr) package is used extract WorldClim climate data for the leaf trait sites.
+The [ingestr](https://github.com/geco-bern/ingestr) package is used extract WorldClim climate data for the leaf trait sites and the data aggregation follows the instructions in the [Run the P-model for point simulations](https://geco-bern.github.io/ingestr/articles/run_pmodel_points.html) vignette.
 The data formatting functions are inspired by the [FluxDataKit](https://github.com/geco-bern/FluxDataKit) package.

 ## Structure